deb-sahu/instant-camera/README.md

 ## Feedback and Contributions
 I welcome feedback, suggestions, and contributions to improve **instant_camera**.
 Feel free to open issues, submit pull requests, or reach out to me with your ideas and feedback.

-Let's connect on LinkedIn - https://www.linkedin.com/in/adarshh7/
+Let's connect on linkedIn - https://www.linkedin.com/in/adarshh7/